paulknewton/minecraft-skin-generator/README.md

 There are many online skin editors on the internet, but these all require you to painstakingly edit the skins - clicking each pixel, choosing a colour etc.

 What I wanted was a way to choose a photo and have this 'wrapped' around my Minecraft character.
-This is the program I came up - a python script which processes a photo and outputs a Minecraft skin.
+This is the program I came up with - a python script which processes a photo and outputs a Minecraft skin.

 ## How does it work...?